 Conditions Examples

-Not enough Meets
+Conditions Not enough Meets

 The supermarket provides evidence of meaningful stakeholder engagement as part of its strategy to promote women's rights in supply chains.
-Membership to an MSI without specific examples of active dialogue with stakeholders.
+Membership to a Multi-stakeholder initiative (MSI) without specific examples of active dialogue with stakeholders.
 "In 2022, we met with organisations X and Y to discuss the conditions of women in sector/region Z. From these discussions, we drew the following lessons: X, Y and Z. Our next steps are X, Y and Z."

 Table 22.
-Example of policies that do or do not meet the conditions of HR-4.5.1
+Example of policies that do or do not meet the conditions of HR-4.5.1 report